onzag/itemize/README.md

 Now you can access the server via `http://localhost:8080` or whatever you are using as port, by default you get the production version, to get the development version you need to run in your javascript console

+You might need to set your `hosts` file propertly for access from the google places API, to use a hostname.

 `localStorage.setItem("__dev", true)`